 But the low costs of devices and connectivity may not be sustainable.
 Device costs will need to increase to accommodate new security technologies.
 Without significantly better security, mass IoT adoption will stall.

 IoT connectivity providers face a similar situation.
 They are on a market share land grab to establish themselves as the standard.
 But there are several LPWAN technology options in the marketplace today.
 Most device manufacturers only support one LPWAN option, further diluting the available device base for connectivity providers.
-Use cases are limited and still emerging.
+Applications are limited and still emerging.
 Without mass adoption, their current economics are not sustainable.

 Lesson #2: Be at the right place, at the right time, with the right value, to the right people.